justenwalker/squiggly/README.md

 Flags:
   -a, --address string      listen address for the proxy server (default "localhost:8800") -h, --help                help for proxy
-  -i, --interval duration   time between checks of the PAC file to turn off the proxy (default 10s) -p, --pac string          url to the proxy auto config (PAC) file -s, --service string      service name, used to distinguish between auth configurations (default "squiggly") -u, --user string         user name, used to log into proxy servers (default "juw0006")
+  -p, --pac string          url to the proxy auto config (PAC) file -s, --service string      service name, used to distinguish between auth configurations (default "squiggly") -u, --user string         user name, used to log into proxy servers (default "juw0006")